Generic Name: soybean oil

 Purified egg phosphatides are a mixture of naturally occurring phospholipids which are isolated from the egg yolk.
 These phospholipids have the following general structure:

-and contain saturated and unsaturated fatty acids that abound in neutral fats.
-R3 is primarily either the choline or ethanolamine ester of phosphoric acid.
+contain saturated and unsaturated fatty acids that abound in neutral fats.
+R3 is primarily either the choline or the ethanolamine ester of phosphoric acid.

 Glycerin is chemically designated C3H8O3 and is a clear colorless, hygroscopic syrupy liquid.
 It has the following structural formula:

-Intralipid® 20% (A 20% Intravenous Fat Emulsion) has an osmolality of approximately 350 mOsmol/kg water (which represents 260 mOsmol/liter of emulsion) and contains emulsified fat particles of approximately 0.5 micron size.
+Intralipid® 20% (A 20% I.V.
+Fat Emulsion) has an osmolality of approximately 350 mOsmol/kg water (which represents 260 mOsmol/L of emulsion) and contains emulsified fat particles of approximately 0.5 micron size.

 The total caloric value, including fat, phospholipid and glycerin, is 2.0 kcal per mL of Intralipid® 20%.
 The phospholipids present contribute 47 milligrams or approximately 1.5 mmol of phosphorus per 100 mL of the emulsion.

-The plastic container is made from multilayered film specifically designed for parenteral drugs.
-It contains no plasticizers and exhibits virtually no leachables.
-The solution contact layer is a rubberized copolymer of ethylene and propylene.
-The container is nontoxic and biologically inert.
-The container-solution unit is a closed system and is not dependent upon entry of external air during administration.
+The container-emulsion unit is a closed system and is not dependent upon entry of external air during administration.
 The container is overwrapped to provide protection from the physical environment and to provide an additional moisture barrier when necessary.

 Intralipid - Clinical Pharmacology